 Addressing each biosimilar application on a case-by-case basis, FDA and the manufacturer agree at the outset on the studies required for approval.
-Depending on the results of these studies - analytical, non-clinical and clinical - the agency may require additional studies.17
+Depending on the results of these studies - analytical, non-clinical and clinical - the agency may require additional studies.17 to a low white blood cell count.
+FDA is reviewing a growing number of biosimilar applications, so additional approvals are possible.20

 FDA then considers the totality of the evidence in deciding whether to approve the biosimilar.
-Using this approach, encompassing the overall quality and guantity of evidence, a manufacturer can secure approval with data and information sufficiently demonstrating that any formulation or minor structural differences are not clinically meaningful.18 to a low white blood cell count.
-FDA is reviewing a growing number of biosimilar applications, so additional approvals are possible.20
+Using this approach, encompassing the overall quality and quantity of evidence, a manufacturer can secure approval with data and information sufficiently demonstrating that any formulation or minor structural differences are not clinically meaningful.18